coreos/ignition/README.md

 Note that a lot of things are in flux and subject to rapid change.
 E.g. some key names have changed wrt their equivalents in CoreOS Container Linux.

+### Branches

+There are two branches:
+- `master` works with the `master` branch of Ignition and is currently used by Fedora CoreOS, which targets Ignition v2 (spec 3).
+- `spec2x` works with the `spec2x` branch of Ignition and is currently used by RHEL CoreOS, which (for now) targets Ignition v0.x (spec 2).